Skills Academy 2025: paper

 Country : France

 After a sixth edition focusing on stone, the seventh instalment of the Skills Academy, a programme by the Fondation d'entreprise Hermès dedicated to innovation in craft, explored paper.
-Under the guidance of designer Constance Guisset, the Academy turned its attention to an age-old material that has become indispensable and ubiquitous in our daily lives, but which also raises major ecological issues.
+Under the guidance of designer Constance Guisset, the Academy turned its attention to an age-old material that has become indispensable and ubiquitous in our daily lives, and that raises major ecological issues.

 Skills Academy: Paper, 2025 © Fondation d'entreprise Hermès